Monday

 OMU: Thor -- Year Five

-Oddly enough, the next twelve months in the life of The Mighty Thor are completely skipped over in the thunder god’s own title, leaving his activities during this period to be shown only in The Avengers and through guest-appearances in other comics.
+Oddly enough, the next twelve months in the life of the mighty Thor are completely skipped over in the thunder god’s own title, leaving his activities during this period to be shown only in The Avengers and through guest-appearances in other comics.
 As such, Thor has no contact with his Asgardian supporting cast and operates solely as an Earth-based superhero.
 This also leaves his buddy Hercules and the goddess Krista rather at loose ends for the year.
 I must assume that Krista remains in the hospital in a coma following the emergency brain surgery she underwent after her rescue from Hades, and Hercules most likely wanders the Earth in search of wine, women, and song before eventually returning to New York City.
 Thor keeps busy, however, and even serves his second stint as Avengers chairman.

 Note: The following timeline depicts the Original Marvel Universe (anchored to November 1961 as the first appearance of the Fantastic Four and proceeding forward from there.
 See previous posts for a detailed explanation of my rationale.)
 Some information presented on the timeline is speculative and some is based on historical accounts.
 See the Notes section at the end for clarifications.